GoatingInsane/Teamfight-Manager-2-Better-Database/README.md

 + Roaming was calculated using Kill Participation.
 + Aggression was calculated using first death of the game %.

-Region and Division were factored in through the following multipliers:
+Region and Division was factored in through the following multipliers:
 + Korea Div 1 100%
 + China Div 1 95%
 + Europe/NA Div 1 90%